 All Ph.D. candidates will be required to take a minimum of 20 credit hours of PH 9000 Research/Dissertation.
-The committee for individual students may require additional courses, depending on the research area and background of the student.
-All students must pass an oral preliminary examination on the proposed dissertation topic and coursework.
+The committee for an individual student may require additional courses, depending on the research area and background of the student.
+All students must pass an oral preliminary examination on the proposed dissertation topic.

-In addition, all Ph.D. candidates are required to demonstrate a broad background in physics by passing four written preliminary examinations on classical mechanics, electromagnetic theory, mathematical physics and quantum mechanics.
+In addition, all Ph.D. candidates are required to demonstrate a broad background in physics by passing four written preliminary examinations on Classical Mechanics, Electromagnetic Theory, Mathematical Physics and Quantum Mechanics.